brylevkirill/notes/Deep Learning.md

-  Deep Learning is learning to represent knowledge with composition of functions and learning all functions in composition jointly and end-to-end.
+  Deep Learning is learning to represent knowledge with composition of continuous functions.

   * [overview](#overview)